ViralTexts/gtr-clusters/clusters/18480701-SciAm-MedicalUsesOfSalt.md

 twice a day, also, until cured.
 Salt
 will expel worms, if used in the food in
 a moderate degree, and aid digestion,
-but salt moat is injurious if used much
+but salt moat is injurious if used much.
 </td></tr></table>

 ---